leytonblackler/Chromolite/README.md

 * Support for multiple Android devices connected at a single given time.
 * Keyboard shortcut control on the desktop app.
 * Spectrum based colour selection.
-* Ability to save custom default settings.
+* Ability to save custom default settings to both the desktop computer and Arduino's non-volatile EEPROM memory.
 * Clean, modern and simple user interface.
 * Cross desktop platform compatibility (Windows, macOS and Linux).